 Roles are more frequently used when a single person is filling multiple roles.
 However, if there are multiple people filling one role, and tasks don’t overlap too much it might be best to use names.

-For my Lord of the Rings example, I’ve used names (Wizard as a role might seem a little too out there…), but you can see an example below of roles.
-As I said, my preference is to use names to clearly assign responsibility.
+For my Lord of the Rings example I’ve used names (Wizard as a role might seem a little too out there…), but you can see an example below of roles.
+Like I said, my preference is to use names to clearly assign the responsibility.

 Step 2: Identify Project Tasks Or Deliverables